digibio/the-graph/README.md

 # Fork information

 This is a massive refactor of the-graph.
 So massive that I decided to rename it to "react-webgraph" (the 'the' in 'the-graph' bugs me a little).
-It is unlikely to ever become a PR, with so many incompabibilities.
+I will see in time if I can make it a PR.

 The-Graph is a pretty library to manipulate svg graphs.
 However, when I tried to inject this into my own WebPack-driven React project as a regular component, this failed.
 It was not designed for that and ships with it's own (very old) version of react.